rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 The default view when starting the app.
 RsyncUI can store configurations in profiles.
 Select a profile at any time and the app reloads the data.

-The documented screenshots may be slightly different from what is in the current prerelease.
-There is now frequent minor tweaks and changes to the UI.
-The documentation will be updated with the latest screenshots **after** release 1.0.0 in May 2021.
+The documented screenshots may be slightly different from what is in version 1.0.0 released in May 2021.
+The documentation will be updated with the latest screenshots **after** release 1.0.0.

 ![](/images/start/start.png)